vpx/starterpp/doc/style_guide.md

 ### Tags Spaces

-Put empty lines between `@brief` and any other tags.
+Put empty lines between `@brief` and other tags.
 All other tags should not have a empty line between them.

 ```cpp
 // Bad: